BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab1.md

 * Educate users to verify unexpected financial notifications and attachments before opening them.
 * Train employees to identify common phishing indicators such as spoofed domains, unusual Reply-To addresses, and misleading filenames.

+## SOC Analyst Reflection

+From a SOC analyst perspective, this investigation demonstrated the importance of correlating email artifacts, authentication results, DNS records, and threat intelligence sources to accurately assess phishing activity.

+While individual indicators such as a suspicious Reply-To address or SPF failure may not be sufficient on their own, combining multiple sources of evidence enabled a confident classification of the email as malicious.

+This exercise reinforced practical skills related to email triage, IOC identification, threat intelligence validation, and phishing investigation workflows commonly performed within Security Operations Centers.

 ## Investigation Conclusion